 Clicker training

 Clicker training is a popular and effective method that uses a small handheld device called a clicker to mark desired behaviors.
-Here’s how it goes: Associate the clicker’s sound with a reward.
+Puppies learn to associate the clicker’s sound with a reward.

 Every time you click, follow it up with a treat and praise.